|

 Again, we will be applying for special permits that will allow us

 entrance to these sites.
-At the Nuiserre Sun Temple the central
+At the Niuserre Sun Temple the central

 alabaster altar represents the sun surrounded with "hotep"